Christine Egan, Chief Executive Officer

 As CLASP's Executive Assistant, Amanda works closely with CEO Christine Egan and the Senior Management Team.
 Before joining CLASP, Amanda worked as a project manager in Indiana, working in education, research, pharmaceuticals, and manufacturing.
 Diverse responsibilities in her career have included planning and managing events, volunteer coordination and supervision, speaking and teaching, data compilation and analysis, and mentoring.
 In addition to her Project Management Professional certification, Amanda holds two degrees from Olivet Nazarene University; a Master of Arts in the Philosophy of History and a B.A. with a double major in History and Political Science.
 Outside of work, Amanda loves reading, running relay races, and soaking in the chaos of two kids and two dogs.

-Ana Sosa is a Program Associate for CLASP’s Innovation team, providing project management assistance and qualitative and quantitative research support.
+Ana Luisa (Luli) Sosa is a Program Associate at clasp.
+She provides project management support for the lighting global quality assurance program for off-grid solar products.
+Ana holds a Master of Science in Sustainability Management from American University.
 Before joining CLASP, she worked for several sustainable development organizations, including CAF—Development Bank of Latin America—where she worked closely with senior executives in projects focused on mitigation, adaptation, conservation, and corporate social responsibility.
-At the International Research Exchange Board (IREX), she collaborated with the Business Development team by providing analysis and research support for their grant writing and fundraising efforts.
+Outside working hours, Ana practices Pure Barre, spends time drawing/sketching, and enjoys being an occasional dog walker.

 Ana Maria Carreño joined CLASP in 2011 and has been a proud member of the CLASP family ever since.
 She currently manages regional and national programs that span from Southeast Asia to the Caribbean countries and focus on improving energy performance of cooling and other high-impact products.
 Originally from Colombia, Ana has studied and lived abroad in France and Mauritius, where she found her calling in energy efficiency.
 She holds a master’s of science in project management for environmental and energy engineering from Ecole des Mines de Nantes.
 Outside of CLASP she enjoys reading, hiking, and exploring the green parks of Virginia with her husband and son.